mikeshulman/narya/README.md

 | false. : Bool
 ]
 ```
-The `|` before the first constructor is optional, and no spaces are required around the brackets and bar.
+The `|` before the first constructor is optional, and no spaces are required around the brackets and bar (unless, as usual, they are adjacent to a notation involving other special ASCII symbols).

 Note that each constructor ends with a period.
 This is intentionally dual to the fact that record fields and codata methods (see below) *begin* with a period, and reminds us that constructors, like fields and records, are not namespaced but belong to a separate flat name domain.
-(OCaml programmers should think of polymorphic variants, not regular variants.)
+(OCaml programmers should think of polymorphic variants, not regular variants, although there is no subtyping yet.)
 The use of separate syntax distinguishing constructors from variables and functions is also familiar from functional programming, although the specific use of a dot suffix is novel (capitalization is more common).

 Also as with record types, this is not defining `Bool` to equal a pre-existing thing, but declaring it to be a new type that didn't previously exist and doesn't reduce to anything else.